 So now that you know what can and can’t go into your compost pile or bin, where do you start?
 First, you’re going to need a place to compost, whether that’s a small, fenced-in section in your backyard (3 x 3 x 3 feet is considered ideal), or an indoor bin with red worms.

-The EPA says that all composting requires three basic ingredients:
+Composting requires three basic ingredients:

 - Browns: This includes materials such as dead leaves, branches, and twigs.